csyxwei/ELITE/README.md

 We use the **test** dataset of Open-Images V6 to train our ELITE.
 You can prepare the dataset as follows:

 - Download Open-Images test dataset from [CVDF's site](https://github.com/cvdfoundation/open-images-dataset#download-images-with-bounding-boxes-annotations) and unzip it to the directory `datasets/Open_Images/images/test`.
-- Download attribute names file `oidv6-attributes-description.csv` of Open-Images test dataset from [Open-Images official site](https://storage.googleapis.com/openimages/web/download_v7.html#download-manually) and save it to the directory `datasets/Open_Images/annotations/`.
+- Download class names file `oidv6-class-descriptions.csv` of Open-Images test dataset from [Open-Images official site](https://storage.googleapis.com/openimages/web/download_v7.html#download-manually) and save it to the directory `datasets/Open_Images/annotations/`.
 - Download bbox annotations file `test-annotations-bbox.csv` of Open-Images test dataset from [Open-Images official site](https://storage.googleapis.com/openimages/web/download_v7.html#download-manually) and save it to the directory `datasets/Open_Images/annotations/`.
 - Download segmentation annotations of Open-Images test dataset from [Open-Images official site](https://storage.googleapis.com/openimages/web/download_v7.html#download-manually) and unzip them to the directory `datasets/Open_Images/segs/test`.
 And put the `test-annotations-object-segmentation.csv` into `datasets/Open_Images/annotations/`.
 - Obtain the mask bbox by running the following command: